pjohansson/inkling/README.md

 ## Usage

-See the [documentation](https://docs.rs/inkling/) or provided example for a minimum viable story processor.
+See the [user's guide](https://pjohansson.github.io/inkling/) (under construction) and [API documentation](https://docs.rs/inkling) for more information about running the software.
+There is also an example minimum viable story processor which you can run with `cargo run --example player` and browse the source for.

 Enable `serde` de/serialization by activating the `serde_support` feature.
 This feature derives `Deserialize` and `Serialize` for all required structs.

 ## Contributions